cxo05/xavieroh/README.md

-# React Blog
+# Personal Site

-A blog made with Next.js with tailwindcss.
-Using bun instead of npm.
+A site made with [Next.js](https://nextjs.org/) with [tailwindcss](https://tailwindcss.com/).
+Using bun instead of npm for package management.

 ## Getting Started